 Here, you A/B test the core gameplay, or setting, as well as the elements in it.
 For example, the theme can be Middle Ages or Fantasy, and the elements can be dragons or zombies, etc.

-Tests help game publishers see what users are more interested in, as well as find a less resonating theme, which is an equally important insight.
+Tests help game publishers conduct games user research see what users are more interested in, as well as find a less resonating theme, which is an equally important insight.

 When you manage to increase the IPM (installs per thousand of ad impressions), you can lower your CPI.
 In other words, the better your ad and the app store page performs, the cheaper it is to acquire users.

-By experimenting with different styles and app store optimization and tying the creative to the gameplay, you can arrive at something that might resonate better than your current elements, and thus impact your IPM in a positive way.
+By experimenting with different styles and app store optimization and tying the creative to the gameplay, after games user research you can arrive at something that might resonate better than your current elements, and thus impact your IPM in a positive way.

-To build one, start with analyzing the market and check if there are similar games out there, whether they are in demand and what features they have.
+To build one, start with analyzing the market, games user research and check if there are similar games out there, whether they are in demand and what features they have.
 For the A/B tests to have really meaningful results, the tested concepts should differ distinctively, not just by the color of the button on the third screenshot.

-Another mistake related to the audience is choosing the wrong age.
-We saw some publishers failing their game concept testing for a younger audience, while they could launch the same concept for an older segment of users and that would work.
-The only recommendation to give here is to study and know your audience.
+Another mistake related to the target audience is choosing the wrong age.
+We saw some publishers failing their game concept test for a younger audience, while they could launch the same concept for an older segment of users and that would work.
+The only recommendation to give here is to study and know your target audience.

-After you’re done with the hypothesis, you have to decide what your game should look like.
+After you’re done with the hypothesis and games user research, you have to decide what your game should look like.

 That’s right, a pretotype that comes before the prototype.

-Let’s say you’re hesitating between the two settings – a cybercity and an alien planet.
+Let’s say you’re hesitating between the two settings – a cybercity and an alien planet before start building your game.
 To understand the best direction cost-efficiently, you could purchase the two packages from an asset store.
-Then you may want to modify them, put on screenshots and run tests to see which one is more resonating with your audience.
+Then you may want to modify them, put on screenshots and run tests to see which one is more resonating with your target audience.

 Thus, instead of investing time and money in creating your assets from scratch, you just buy them for a hundred dollars and get numerical user feedback behind each of the environments under A/B testing.